VFarsiyants/training_repo/README.md

-This repository is created for its owner training purposes and used during training courses to submit solutions for exercises prepared during course.
+This repository is created for its owner training purposes and used during training courses to submit solutions for exercises owner worked on during course.
 It can be used to give overview about skills of repository owner.

 The goal is to get experience and knowledge in Python programming :snake:.